Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Types of Coastal Ecosystems in Sundaland

-The coastal zone of Sundaland is a mosaic of interconnected habitats.
-Three key systems dominate: mangroves, coral reefs, and seagrass beds.
-Each has distinct characteristics and functions, yet they are ecologically linked through nutrient cycling and species movement.
+The coastal zone of Sundaland is a mosaic of interconnected habitats that support a vast array of species and ecological processes.
+Three key systems dominate this region: mangrove forests, coral reefs, and seagrass meadows.
+Each ecosystem possesses unique characteristics and functions, yet they operate as interconnected components within a larger coastal seascape through nutrient cycling, species migration, and habitat connectivity.

 Mangrove Forests